alvint/rwConfig/README.md

   fix it
 - [Choosing a Configuration Library](docs/comparison.md) - how rwConfig
   compares with the alternatives, and when to use one of them instead
-- [Plugins](PLUGINS.md) - the YAML, JSON, XML, JDBC and prefix plugins that ship with the project
+- [Plugins](PLUGINS.md) - the YAML, JSON, XML, JDBC, and prefix plugins that ship with the project

 There is also a [minimal `rwconfig`](example/src/main/resources/rwconfig-minimal)